RealBamboolord/Bamboo-Deciv-Expans/README.md

 # Bamboo-Deciv-Expans
-A WIP mod of Bamboolord to add new civs to Lodo the Bear's Deciv Redux mod Base ruleset here: https://github.com/SpacedOutChicken/DeCiv-Redux
+A WIP mod of Bamboolord to add new civs to Lodo the Bear's Deciv Redux mod.
+Base ruleset here:
+https://github.com/SpacedOutChicken/DeCiv-Redux